chroju/tfdoc/README.md

 ### --snippet, -s

-Output in the snippet format.
+Output in the snippet format like this.

 ```
-$ tfdoc --snippet <resource>
+$ tfdoc --snippet aws_instance
 resource "aws_instance" "sample" {

   // (Required) The AMI to use for the instance.